-Beyoncé Announces She’s Expecting Twins And The Internet Hilariously Reacts
+Beyonce Announces She’s Expecting Twins And The Internet Hilariously Reacts

 “After Coachella, it’s more than likely that the proud mom will take some much-deserved time off work.
 Besides, it wasn’t too long ago when her world tour concluded.
 What we’re trying to say is this will be one of her final performances for quite some time.
 Enjoy every moment festival goers.”

-Beyoncé is already mom to 5-year-old Blue Ivy, who she may want to spend quality time with prior to giving birth as well.
+Beyonce is already mom to 5-year-old Blue Ivy, who she may want to spend quality time with prior to giving birth as well.
 Bey just ended her Formation World Tour, so one could only imagine she’s ready for some time off with family.
-And little Blue Ivy wasn’t safe from the memes as fans took to reacting to Bey’s pregnancy announcement, either.
+And little Blue Ivy wasn’t safe from the memes either as fans took to reacting to Bey’s pregnancy announcement.

 She mad cthu #blueivy #TheCarters